Residential Karma Yoga Program

 While most any action done without selfishness or attachment can be karma yoga, we at the Centre focus our efforts on providing a sanctuary for healing and spiritual practice, and on taking care of the land on which we live through responsible agricultural and resource management practices.

 In the day to day life of participants in our karma yoga program, this can mean working in our kitchen to prepare nourishing meals for our guests and residents, keeping our guest rooms and event spaces clean and beautiful, maintaining our vehicles, equipment, and buildings, and growing delicious and wholesome food on our farm, plus a whole lot more.
-For more information, please visit our Community Teams page.
+For more information, please visit our Residential Community page.

 Our Residential Karma Yoga Program also includes instruction in the traditional practices of yoga, with the aim of helping participants develop their own spiritual practice, or sādhana.
 To this end, the program includes weekly theory classes on some of the many paths of yoga.
 In these classes, participants will explore topics from classical yoga texts like the Bhagavad-Gītā, the Yoga-Sūtra, and the Haṭhayoga-Pradīpikā, as well as related subjects like basic Sanskrit, yoga’s approach to ethical living, and Āyurveda, the traditional Indian system of medicine.